History has always been a passion of mine.

 On March 5, 2019, my book, SHE THE PEOPLE: A Graphic History of Uprisings, Breakdowns, Setbacks, Revolts, and Enduring Hope on the Unfinished Road to Women's Equality, was published by Seal Press.

 My exciting exploits have been documented in the Atlantic, the Daily Beast, Thrillist, Deadspin, Refinery29, the Boston Globe, and other fine publications.
 I also get to play pundit on WGBH's Greater Boston.

 If you want to know what's going through my mind on a daily basis, you can follow me on Twitter.
+If you want to see what articles I'm reading, check me out on Facebook.
 If you want a listing of my various employments over the years, you can check me out on LinkedIn.
 If you want to see what books I'm reading (when I remember to list them), by all means hook up with me on GoodReads.

 I currently live in Cambridge surrounded by intellectuals and hipster cafés.